AtaeKurri/DiscordDB/README.md

 This version aims to be more flexible.

 ### Features
-* Sending multiple data to multiple channels (or the same channel) at the same time (Just started to program it)
+* Sending multiple data packs at the same time (Just started to program it)
-* More to come
+* Edit a data entry from a message id.

 ### Installation
 Not currently available